jamesAlhassan/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## Contains scripts relating to these concepts in C- if , if else, else and while

+Requirements
+General
+Allowed editors: vi, vim, emacs
+All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All your files should end with a new line
+A README.md file, at the root of the folder of the project There should be no errors and no warnings during compilation You are not allowed to use system
+Your code should use the Betty style.
+It will be checked using betty-style.pl and betty-doc.pl

 0-positive_or_negative.c script - Checks if a number is negative, positive or zero

 1-last_digit.c script - Checks the value of a number and prints and corresponding string